2nddigital/Digit2CMS/docs/concepts.md

 ### Project Structure file

 A project is structured in a tree consisting of modules.
 Each element in the tree has a unique id that is based on its position in the tree starting from the Root module (id: 0).
 The id '0$3$0$2' means that the module is located in the third subtree of the first container of the fourth subtree in the first container of the Root module.

 #### Compiling:

 Compiling is done using an inorder tree walk algorithm on the project tree.
 The output is sent to an output file (usually html).

+##### Compiler steps:
+- Read project file, initialize Module objects + assign module IDs
+- Walk 1: Perform module operations (execute module scripts, etc.)
+- Walk 2: Execute pre-render on each module, system render
+- Output

 ### Modules